wolfcms/docs.wolfcms.org/source/installation.rst

 .. [#f2]

-    Removing the write permissions from ``config.php`` is a mandatory security measure & Wolf CMS will refuse to execute until you do this.
+    Removing the write permissions from :file:`config.php` is a mandatory security measure & Wolf CMS will refuse to execute until you do this.